scottw2/scottw2.github.io/_posts/2022-06-24-mapping-house-prices.md

 {::options parse_block_html="false" /}

 --->
-#### Grid maps
+### Grid maps

 There is also an ``` st_make_grid() ``` function in the sf package that can be used to divide an area into equal sized grid squares and then summarise the data within each grid square.

-The grid squares I used are supposedly 25km^2 for the England and Wales maps and 0.75km^2 for the London map (see both below).
+The grid squares I used were supposedly 25km^2 for the England and Wales maps and 0.75km^2 for the London map (see both below).
 Leaflet uses the Web Mercator (3875) coordinate referencing system (CRS) to display maps, which essentially flattens maps to make them look nice for the web.
 However, it does this at the expense of accurate distances, which gets worse the further you move from the equator.
 This makes me question how accurate these grid square sizes are.
 It would probably be better to use a CRS like the UK National Grid (27700), which does not distort distances like the Web Mercator CRS, but leaflet doesn't support this, at least not if you want to use pretty basemaps.

 In any case, these grid squares can be used to create quite detailed maps of house prices and house sales.
 The main differences compared to chloropleth maps are that grid maps don't say anything about population density/property density and because of this there are quite a lot of grid-squares with just a few observations, which may impact the reliability of the presented median prices.
 At the same time, using equally sized grid-squares does allow for a more granular view of the actual house prices and sales across the country, which can reveal insight which may have been hidden by using other map types. e.g. you can see a few grid squares with very highly priced properties but only 1 or 2 sales above Erith in the London map below.